-- Store the incontinence supplies in a secured area which is available to residents as needed. - Label everyone's supplies for his/her use only.
+- Store the incontinence supplies in a secured area which is available to residents as needed - Label each individual's supplies for his/her use only

-An inventory accounting for each individual supply use must be maintained for each month.
+Incontinence Supply Record Maintenance (Cont'd.)
+An inventory accounting for each individuals supplies use must be maintained for each month.
 A copy of each monthly inventory accounting must be maintained in the resident's medical record for one year (12 months), and available for SCDHHS staff upon request.